-Since then, I have tried a recipe here and there as I came across them, but none have never quite matched up to what I had built up in my memory as the ultimate quiche.
-Certainly none were anything that the rest of my family were eager for me to prepare again any time soon.
-But everyone was in agreement that this Quiche Lorraine I found in one of my favorite cookbooks, The Forgotten Skills of Cooking, was good enough to make it into the family cookbook and even have asked when I’ll be serving it again!
+Since then, I have tried a recipe here and there as I came across them, but none have never quite matched up to what I had built up in my memory as the ultimate, best quiche.
+Certainly, none were anything that the rest of my family were eager for me to prepare again anytime soon.
+But everyone was in agreement that this Quiche Lorraine I found in one of my favorite cookbooks, The Forgotten Skills of Cooking, was good enough to make it into the family cookbook.
+They have even have asked when I’ll be serving it again!
 (I think we have a winner!)

-And it tasted just like I remembered from over half my life ago.
+The best part is it tasted just like I remembered from over half my life ago!!

-I did make a couple of minor changes to the original recipe.
+I did make a couple of minor changes to the original Quiche Lorraine recipe.
 A couple to cater to our personal preferences.
 A couple for the purpose of thrift.

-I increased the amount of bacon in order to appeal to my bacon-obsessed men and decreased the amount of onions because I suspect that when I eat onions they give the baby a tummy ache.
+First, I increased the amount of bacon in order to appeal to my bacon-obsessed men.
+Then I decreased the number of onions because I suspect that when I eat onions they give the baby a tummy ache.
 For economy, instead of Gruyere, I opted for Swiss cheese and I used 4 whole eggs instead of 3 eggs & 2 yolks.
 Nevertheless, it turned out wonderfully, addictively delicious.

 - pinch salt

 - beaten egg or water